DarthBubi/fallout-pnp-character-creator/README.md

 ## Prerequisites

 This application requires `python3`.
-You need the following packages to run the application:
+On Debian/Ubuntu based distribution you need the following packages to run the application:

 ```
-pyqt5
+pyqt5-dev
+pyqt5-dev-tools
+python3-pyqt5

 ```

 ## Setup